alishams21/agantic-ai-pricing-solution/README.md

 ```
 ## test folder include files for

-1- curation of data
+1- curation of data (using huggingface datasets)

-2- training of random forest model
+2- training of random forest model (using sklearn)

-3- finetuning of openai model
+3- finetuning of openai model (using openai api)